ryoji-splunk/otel-workshop/otel-collector-as-a-service.md

 ## 1. Install Splunk OpenTelemetry Collector as gateway.

-By default, Splunk OpenTelemetry Collector gets installed as the agent_config.yaml is used.
+By default, Splunk OpenTelemetry Collector gets installed as agent (agent_config.yaml is used).
+Make sure to install as gateway by adding the mode option.

 ```
 curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh;